Dread Beat an' Blood

-Dread Beat an' Blood is the debut album by Poet and the Roots released in 1978 on the Front Line label.
+Dread Beat an' Blood is the debut album by British reggae band Poet and the Roots released in 1978 on the Front Line label.
 It was produced by Vivian Weathers and Linton Kwesi Johnson.
 The "Poet" is dub poet Johnson and "the Roots" are Dennis Bovell, Lloyd "Jah Bunny" Donaldson, Desmond Craig, Winston Curniffe, Everald Forrest, Floyd Lawson, John Varnom, Lila Weathers and Vivian Weathers.
 Vivian Weathers and Winston Curniffe were school friends of Johnson's.
 They all attended Tulse Hill Secondary School.
 Most of the tracks are based on poems that first appeared in Johnson's 1975 book of poetry Dread Beat an' Blood.

 This album was the result of collaboration between Johnson, who had been active as a journalist and reggae critic as well as a poet, and musician and producer Bovell.
 The combination of Bovell's heavy dub rhythms and Johnson's monotone intonation of his poetry created a whole new genre of reggae: dub poetry.

 In subsequent re-releases of the album, the artist is sometimes given as Linton Kwesi Johnson.
 The album was listed in the 1999 book The Rough Guide: Reggae: 100 Essential CDs.

 Background and recording

 Johnson first got involved in recording after an acquaintance at the Natty Dread ABC project in Brixton asked him to write copy and advertisements for the Virgin Records Front Line releases.
 While at a recording studio, Johnson suggested recording a poetry reading, which Richard Branson agreed to finance.

 After recording three demos, Virgin agreed £2,000 to record the album, which was recorded with Bovell, whom Johnson had previously interviewed for a BBC programme.
 Bovell and Lloyd "Jah Bunny" Donaldson were both in Matumbi.